-1. Deceased's Name JAMES MICHAEL BROWN

-2. Lot on Plan Description Title Reference

-LOT 1 ON RP145344 16561151

-Interest held by deceased FEE SIMPLE te: A Form 24A - Property Information (Transn nd Title Act 1994), "State leasehold" (Land Ac rm where interest being transmitted is "fee simple"

-4. Applicant Given Names Surname (include tenancy if more than one)

-PATRICIA ALICE BROWN

-5. Document(s) deposited

-( F Grant of probate Grant of letters of administration with the Reseal of grant of representation Exemplification of grant of representation)

-(sued by the Supreme Court of Queens Grant of representation Exemplification of grant of representation) other than from Qu

-Original last will of the deceased and ar (Qld) or equivalent evidence from anot by the Registry of Births, Deaths & Marriages

-rı ule through if not applicable

-In accordance with the particulars disclosed in the attached declaration and the consent of the (entitled) personal representative having been given, it is requested that the applicant be registered as proprietor of the above interest in accordance with this claim.

-Witnessing officer must be aware of his/her obligations under section 162 of the Land Title Act 1994 Separate executions are required for each applicant.
-Signatories are to provide to the witness, evidence that they are the person entitled to sign the instrument (including proof of identity).
+1. Deceased's Name JAMES MICHAEL BROWN 2.
+Lot on Plan Description LOT 1 ON RP145344 Title Reference 16561151 Note Fransmission Application) must be attached to this For and Act 1994) or "water allocation" (Water Act 2000) rm where interest being transmitted is "fee simple" 4.
+Applicant Given Names Surname (include tenancy if more than one) PATRICIA ALICE BROWN G R E E S E Frant of representation xemplification of grant of represe entation ) ueensland in the estate of the deceased ) other than from Queentation ) other than from Que (Qld) or equivalent evidence from by the Registry of Births, Death's & Mainages ru le through if not applicable ln a resentative having been given, cordance with this claim. disclosed in the attached declaration and the it is requested that the applicant be registed aware of his/her obligations under sec red as proprietor of the above interest in Senarate executions are required for each applicant.
+Signatories are to provide to the witness evidence that they are the person entitled to sign the instrument (including proof of identity).

-Witnessing Officer qualification / / Execution Date Applicant's or Solicitor's Signature

-full name

-signature

-Witnessing Officer quaimeation Execution Date Applicant's or Solicitor's Signature

-SOLICITOR 20/07/2021 P A Brown

-GREGORY HAROLD WILSTON full name

-G II Wilston signature
+..... signature GREGORY HAROLD WILSTON ..... full name SOLICITOR P A Brown ......qualification 20/07/2021 Execution Date Witnessing Officer Applicant's or Solicitor's Signature ..... signature ..... full name ......qualification / .....
+Witnessing Officer Execution Date Applicant's or Solicitor's Signature ı PΔ.
+TR CI Δ ΔΙ ICE RF SO W N ι. - $\mathbf{I}$ u $\boldsymbol{r}$ $\neg$ L ப w vv 11 of 24 Buck Street, Carina in the State of Queensland do solemnly and sincerely declare that:

-(Witnessing officer must be in accordance with Schedule 1 of the Land Title Act 1994 e.g. Legal Practitioner, JP, C Dec) Note: A Solicitor is required to print full name if signing on behalf of the Applicant and no witness is required in this instance of 24 Buck Street, Carina in the State of Queensland do solemnly and sincerely declare that:
+(Witnessing officer must be in accordance with Schedule 1 of the Land Title Act 1994 e.g. Legal Practitioner, JP, C Dec)

+Note: A Solicitor is required to print full name if signing on behalf of the Applicant and no witness is required in this instance